How to Make Yeast Rolls

 Before the rolls go into the oven I like to brush them with a little bit of egg wash.
 Whisk 1 egg with about 1 tablespoon of water and brush on top of the rolls.
 This gives the rolls those pretty shiny tops.

-Yeast Rolls FAQ
+Soft Yeast Rolls

 - 6 TBSP (85 gr) unsalted butter, room temperature